petebrew/dccd-webui/NEWINSTALL.md

   * m2e - Extensions Development Support
   * Eclipse GitHub integration with task focused interface

+The JiBX plugin is also required.
+In the ``Help > Install New Software`` dialog add the update site `` http://jibx.sourceforge.net/eclipse/``.
+Then install the ``JiBX Eclipse Plugin 1.2.4``.

-Once installed, Eclipse will need to be restarted to complete the installation process.
+Once these plugins are installed, Eclipse will need to be restarted to complete the setup process.

 ### 2.1.3 RPM